awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 Advanced Operations
 ===================

-|sdk-java-v2| uses `Netty <https://netty.io>`_ an asynchronous event-driven network application framework to
-handle I/O threads. |sdk-java-v2| creates an :methodname:`ExecutorService` behind Netty, to complete the futures returned from the http client request through  to the Netty client.
-This abstraction reduces risk of an application breaking the  async process if developers choose to stop or sleep threads.
-By default 50 Threads are generated for each asychronous client, and managed in a queue within the :methodname:`ExecutorService`.
+The |sdk-java-v2| uses `Netty <https://netty.io>`_ an asynchronous event-driven network application framework, to handle I/O threads.
+The |sdk-java-v2| creates an :methodname:`ExecutorService` behind Netty, to complete the futures returned from the HTTP client request through  to the Netty client.
+This abstraction reduces the risk of an application breaking the async process if developers choose to stop or sleep threads.
+By default, 50 Threads are generated for each asychronous client, and managed in a queue within the :methodname:`ExecutorService`.

-Advanced users can specify their Thread Pool size when creating a asychronous client using the following option when building:
+Advanced users can specify their thread pool size when creating an asychronous client using the following option when building.

 **Code**